jmcuneo/a2-shortstack-a25/README.md

 Totals are displayed at the top for immediate feedback.

 The color scheme is inspired by modern POS systems like Toast or Aloha, but softened with purples and blues to make it less stressful to use.
 But honestly, the Toast UI is kind of hard to see.
 I have used both Toast and Aloha, and Aloha is only blue, and Toast is basically only black, so they're hard to see sometimes.

+I specifically tested the interface myself by logging several shifts and editing values.
+The system updates instantly, which is important for usability.

 Deployment

-The app can be deployed to Render or another Node.js host.
+The app is deployed to Render: https://a2-niajunod.onrender.com/

-Project name: a2-NiaJunod
+Repo name follows assignment convention: a2-NiaJunod

 Data is stored in server memory only (not persistent).